 Jacqueline Hermida, P.D., LMHC, C-IAYT

 Jacqueline Hermida has over two decades of experience teaching and counseling individuals of all ages and abilities.
-Through a person-centered approach and the integration of Western, Eastern, Southern, and Northern modalities that subtly culminate into a unified paradigm, individuals are guided and empowered to heal, transform, and self-actualize.
+Through a whole-person approach and the integration of various cultural teachings that subtly culminate into a unified paradigm, individuals are guided and empowered to heal, transform, and self-actualize.

 In her Eastern training, she began her journey through studying the Martial Arts with particular attention to Wing Chun, Chi Gong, and Tai Chi.
 Through studying the Martial Arts, she was led to the practice of Yoga.
 After practicing daily for several years she went on to complete two separate and in-depth 500-hour teacher training programs.
 Currently, she is a certified yoga therapist through the International Association of Yoga Therapists (IAYT) and teaches in the tradition of T. Krishnamacharya, Krishnamacharya Yoga Mandiram (KYM).
 Both Martial Arts and Yoga have opened the windows to Meditation.
 Presently, she studies Meditation from the Buddhist Mindfulness lineage and continues her meditative studies with MBSR of Long Island.